blitzboard/blitzboard/README.md

     $ open hellograph.html     # On macOS
     $ xdg-open hellograph.html # On other unix OS

-Upload your json-pg file on the web browser.
+Upload your json-pg file on the web browser (the .json files in examples/ may be good examples!).